reinier/reinierladan.nl/src/index.md

 - 👋 Available for **freelance product management or senior design position**
 - 🗺️ Open to both **on-site and remote work**
+- 🚀 Partner in the cooperative [Kirk & Blackbeard](https://www.kirkandblackbeard.com/)
 - 🧑‍💻 [Feel free to connect on LinkedIn](https://www.linkedin.com/in/reinierladan)

 </div>